 On board the Kuala Lumpur to Penang train

-The ETS trains are made up of modern carriages with comfortable seats, LED information boards, power sockets (three-pin and USB) and extremely powerful air-conditioning; take a blanket or jumper as it gets very cold, particularly for the first hour of the journey.
+The ETS trains are made up of modern carriages with comfortable seats, LED information boards, power sockets (three-pin and USB) and powerful air-conditioning; take a blanket or jumper as it can get very cold, particularly for the first hour of the journey.

 Each carriage has a luggage rack with enough space for several large suitcases, plus ad-hoc space nearby to leave your cases.
 For backpacks and smaller cases, there are overhead racks above the seats for all your luggage.
 We had no problem storing our two large cases and they felt safe and secure during the journey.
 Coach F has additional luggage space if you need it.